Gandi-IDE/custom-extension/README.md

 # ccw-extensions-template

-## What for
+## What is for
-This branch is a project template for CCW/Cocrea user who wants make and test their own extensions.
+This branch is a template for developing extensions for Gandi IDE, an in-browser game engine, a mod of [Scratch](https://scratch.mit.edu/).

-## Develop requirement
+## Requirements
 1. a modern PC or Mac
 2. any web development IDE you like.(highly recommended VSCode)
 3. install 'git'